lipixx/docker-rh-ex/Readme.md

 We are going to connect the Ruby APP to a LBR, and also to Redis DB.

-Sinatra must listen not only to localhost interfaces, this is the default behaviour, so we have added a line to the ruby app in order to intsruct it to listen to all interfaces.
+Sinatra must listen not only to localhost interfaces, (this is the default behaviour), so we have added a line to the ruby app in order to intsruct it to listen to all interfaces.

 The added line is shown here: